Memory-Efficient Differentially Private Training with Gradient Random Projection: Analyzing the Privacy-Utility Tradeoff

 These observations provide a broader context for our comparison with \citet{zhang2024dpzero}, which offers the first memory-efficient DP optimization guarantee.
 In the smooth case, their finite-difference step can be interpreted as a special case of our framework with rank-1 (\(r = 1\)) projection.
 Our analysis thus generalizes theirs to arbitrary \(r \geq 1\).
 However, their approach samples projection vectors uniformly from the unit sphere, requiring normalization of high-dimensional Gaussian vectors---an operation shown to be a bottleneck in DP optimization due to the cost of computing norms \citep{bu2021fast}.
 This overhead applies not only to gradients but also to random vectors used in projections, particularly when applied block-wise.

 This exposes a key challenge: Gaussian-based projections have unbounded norm in the worst case, and clipping exacerbates this by increasing the expected norm of surviving samples.

-\begin{remark} One potential solution involves truncating the Gaussian vector's components to lie within finite symmetric bounds (while adjusting for unbiasedness), ensuring convergence per the framework used in \citet{zhang2024dpzero}.
-However, this approach still incurs similar computational overheads as clipping - whether in terms of memory or runtime - due to the need to truncate each vector entry. \end{remark}
+One potential solution involves truncating the Gaussian vector's components to lie within finite symmetric bounds (while adjusting for unbiasedness), ensuring convergence per the framework used in \citet{zhang2024dpzero}.
+However, this approach still incurs similar computational overheads as clipping - whether in terms of memory or runtime - due to the need to truncate each vector entry.

 Through careful analysis, we demonstrate that sampling vectors with unbounded worst-case norms does not adversely affect convergence due to the exponential decay of tail probabilities, even in expectation.
 This insight allows us to exploit the efficient generation of standard normal vectors without requiring additional processing, thus addressing the computational challenges while maintaining theoretical guarantees.